codeict/GLChess/README.md

 ![Demo](https://media.giphy.com/media/f6IVaSWY3YqcWzZULL/giphy.gif)

 ## Running the game
-It is important to run a program to check all possible legal moves which requires analysis into the rules of chess The AI was made using Min-Max Technique in Game Decision Tree with Alpha-Beta pruning for time optimization.
+It is important to run a program to check all possible legal moves which requires analysis into the rules of chess.
+The AI was made using Min-Max Technique in Game Decision Tree with Alpha-Beta pruning for time optimization.

 ### Possible updates